 to a micro Object Relational Mapper (ORM) called Dapper.

 What I'm most proud of is getting the average page weight down from 6 MBs to less than 200 KBs.
 This was

 achieved despite the addition of a responsive CSS framework (Bootstrap 3.3.7), helpful icons, and a variety

 of new interactive features.

-This summer I rebuilt Parcel Details as an ASP.NET Core 2.2 MVC project.
+In the summer of 2018 I rebuilt Parcel Details as an ASP.NET Core 2.2 MVC project.
 It took about 300 hours port the

 data access layer and then rebuild the business logic and views in the MVC format.
 To prevent service